SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Basal Ganglia I+II_Boger.md

 1. behavioral stimuli
 2. SN pars compacta releases dopamine!!!
 D1
 3. DA will bind to the D1 receptors in the striatal medium spinal neurons, and thus stimulating them ; D1R + DA -> **excitatory**
-4. medium spinal neurons of the striatum will release GABA into the globus pallidus internal, inhbiiting it
+4. medium spinal neurons of the striatum will release GABA into the globus pallidus **internal**, inhbiiting it
 5. bc of that... the VA/VL complex of the thalamus would **be disinhibited, releasing glut into the cortex = voluntary movement**

-parkingsons is with the dopamine cell knockout.. keep that in mind. slow and not rearing up
-- if the activation of the D1R happen, we see reduction of parkingsons symptoms , rearing up

-indirect pathway - inhibit  unwanted movemnts, the stop pathway.
+indirect pathway - inhibit  unwanted movements, the stop pathway.
 1. behavioral stimuli
 2. SN pars compacta release DA into the striatum
 3. **instead, DA binds the D2R!!! on striatal medium spiney neurons, inhibiting them** so its NOT r***eleasing GABA into the globus pallidus externus***